kewisch/ical.js/README.md

     npm run test              # Node unit and acceptance tests (This is fast and covers most aspects) npm run test-all          # All of the above

+The browser tests run the unit and acceptance suites in Chromium, Firefox and WebKit via [Playwright](https://playwright.dev/).
+Run `npx playwright install` once to download the browsers.
+To run a single engine, pass its name as a group, for example `npm run test-browser -- --group webkit`.

 See [the wiki](https://github.com/kewisch/ical.js/wiki/Running-Tests) for more details.

 Code coverage is automatically generated for the node unit tests.
 You can [view the coverage